 This study thus explores mechanisms by which symbiotic Trichoderma can promote rice plant growth at the molecular level.
 The results of the study are expected to provide a better foundation for further work on plant-microbe interactions.
 The analysis shows many statistically significant associations between microbial inoculation and up-regulation or down-regulation of rice plant gene expression.
-Exactly how and why this influence is exerted at the molecular level remains to be established, but the patterns of association if reliable and coherent enough will advance appreciation of endophytic plant-microbial symbiosis.
+Exactly how and why this influence is exerted at the molecular level remains to be established, but the patterns of association of endophytic plant-microbial symbiosis.